Igors-Anastasjevs/WlAlgorithm/README.txt

-This repository is for implementation Weisfeiler-Lehman algorithm in 2 ways. main.py is file for manipulating with functions in WLalg.py and WLalgShevashidze.py files. savedata.py is for saving in xlsx file.
-Isomophgraphgenerator.py is my way to generate isomorphic graphs(unfinished at this moment). ut.py is set of unit tests
+This repository is for implementation Weisfeiler-Lehman algorithm in 2 ways. main.py is file for manipulating with functions in WLalg.py and WLalgShevashidze.py files. savedata.py is for saving in xlsx file. ut.py is set of unit tests